MiloszKrajewski/K4os.Quarterback/README.md

 Please note, the messages are just classes.
 What kind of handler is used depends solely on the method which was used to send it.
 There are no `ICommand`, or `IEvent` or `IRequest<TResponse>` interfaces.
-Because **Quarterback** does not car when is inside your messages it does not care what is the type.
+Because **Quarterback** does not care what is inside your messages it does not care what is the type.
 You can technically send anything you want:

 ```c#